-- Motivation: frequent non-decay measurements on unstable systems - Zeno dynamics: existence, form of the generator - Solvable model: a caricature description of a system of a quantum wire and dots
+- Motivation: quantum kinematics of decays, with and without repeated measurements - Zeno dynamics: existence, form of the generator - Anti-Zeno effect: what is it and under which conditions it can occur? - Solvable model: a caricature description of a system of a quantum wire and dots

-- Motivation: frequent non-decay measurements on unstable systems - Zeno dynamics: existence, form of the generator - Solvable model: a caricature description of a system of a quantum wire and dots - Comparison: relations between the stable and Zeno dynamics in the model
+- Motivation: quantum kinematics of decays, with and without repeated measurements - Zeno dynamics: existence, form of the generator - Anti-Zeno effect: what is it and under which conditions it can occur? - Solvable model: a caricature description of a system of a quantum wire and dots - Comparison: relations between the stable and Zeno dynamics in this and other models

-- Motivation: frequent non-decay measurements on unstable systems - Zeno dynamics: existence, form of the generator - Solvable model: a caricature description of a system of a quantum wire and dots - Comparison: relations between the stable and Zeno dynamics in the model - Anti-Zeno effect: what is it?
+- Motivation: quantum kinematics of decays, with and without repeated measurements - Zeno dynamics: existence, form of the generator - Anti-Zeno effect: what is it and under which conditions it can occur? - Solvable model: a caricature description of a system of a quantum wire and dots - Comparison: relations between the stable and Zeno dynamics in this and other models - Regularity of "undisturbed" decay law: example of the Winter model